LDSSA/heroku-model-deploy/README.md

 to do with deserialization so that you can re-use a model on new observations without having to re-train it.

-## Conda environments

-We use conda in the exact same way as in the [batch3-students repo](https://github.com/LDSSA/batch3-students).

 ## Flask

-Have you already read and understood the notebooks on serialiation?
+Have you already read and understood the notebooks on serialization?
 Have you already tested your understanding by pickling and un-pickling your scikit model?
 Yes yes?
-Alrighty then, you may continue on.
+Alrighty then, you may continue.

 ### What is flask